 Use a paint scraper or sander to remove any peeling paint or areas that are likely to cause peeling on your new paint.
 Don’t worry about scratches because these will make it easier for the new paint to adhere by etching the surface.
 Use a soft-bristled brush to make sure you remove all debris left from sanding.

 Painting a Jon Boat:

 A primer coat is used to help the paint adhere to the Jon boat aluminum surface and provides an extra layer of protection from corrosion.
-When using the Duralux Camouflage Paint on bare aluminum apply two coats of Duralux Zinc Chromate after sanding.
-If using the Aluminum Boat Paint Green or Aluma Hawk, these can be your primer and paint.
+When using the Duralux Camouflage Paint on bare aluminum apply two coats of primer after sanding.
+If using Aluma Hawk, these can be your primer and paint.

-If you choose to use a simple one-step system on your bare aluminum Jon boat, then the Duralux Aluminum Boat Paint Green or Aluma Hawk (available in Black, Jon Boat Green, Sand/Tan, Blue, White or Aluminum Grey) are excellent choices since both can be used as a primer/paint in one over bare aluminum.
+If you choose to use a simple one-step system on your bare aluminum Jon boat, Aluma Hawk (available in Black, Jon Boat Green, Sand/Tan, Blue, White or Aluminum Grey) is an excellent choice since it can be used as a primer/paint in one over bare aluminum.
 You should prep the surface as stated above, and then wipe down the bare aluminum Jon boat with white vinegar prior to coating.
 This acts as an acid and will “etch” the surface for better adhesion.
-You will need to apply two coats of this flat finish paint.
+You will need to apply two coats of this flat-finish paint.

 To make the inside have a non-skid surface use the Non-Skid Additive with the Aluma Hawk.
 See the ‘how to apply non-skid paints’ for more details.